 What is a credit report?

 It’s a history of all of your reported debts and repayments, from loans to credit card bills.
-Fortunately —and unfortunately — every reported payment and non-payment in your history has been logged through your financial history, and many influence your credit score.
+For better or worse, every reported payment and missed payment in your history is logged in your financial record, and many of these factors influence your credit score.

 How is a credit score used?

 Banks and credit card companies use credit scores to evaluate the risk of lending money or extending credit to an individual.
-Your credit score can impact your likelihood to get a new credit card, secure a loan for a house, buy a car, take out a business loan or any other large purchase that requires financing.
+Your credit score can impact your likelihood of getting approved for a new credit card, secure a loan for a house, buy a car, take out a business loan or any other large purchase that requires financing.

 What impacts a credit score — and what’s considered good?

 Any financial information from a credit report can impact your score.
-Factors will include your payment history, outstanding debt, types of credit accounts you have, any recent credit inquiries and your rate of credit utilization — that is, the amount of credit you’re using related to your total available credit.
+Key factors will include your payment history, outstanding debt, types of credit accounts you have, any recent credit inquiries and your rate of credit utilization — that is, the amount of credit you’re using relative to your total available credit.
 For FICO scores, any number above 700 is generally considered good and will read favorably when applying for a new line of credit or loan.

 Where can I find my credit score?

 Credit reporting agencies: Equifax, Experian and TransUnion are all reputable credit reporting agencies.
-While they generally offer free credit reports annually, many offer subscription-based services for those who need regular access to your credit score or credit report.
+While they generally offer free credit reports at least annyally, many offer subscription-based services for those who need regular access to your credit score or credit report.
 (If you’re trying to build your credit score up and want to monitor, for example.)

 Credit card companies or banks: Many credit card companies and banks offer free access to your credit score as part of their services.
 Check your online account, look at your monthly statement, or call customer service to access your score.